rachartier/tiny-inline-diagnostic.nvim/README.md

             factor = 0.27,
         },
         options = {
+            -- The minimum length of the message, otherwise it will be on a new line. softwrap = 15,

             --- When overflow="wrap", when the message is too long, it is then displayed on multiple lines. overflow = "wrap",